npexp203/java-oxono/README.md

-# Oxono game with french interface
+# Oxono game with french interface using Composite, Observer and Strategy design patterns.

 ## Requirements
 - **Java 21** or higher